latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 Taking a look at the ioctl handler its what you would expect a simple switch case with each handler.
 <img width="591" height="921" alt="image" src="https://github.com/user-attachments/assets/b9cc679c-95f9-4b93-bab8-a49ceceefeb1" />

-Peeking at the first one shows that this function takes the user supplied buffer and creates a NODE of some structure type

-consisting of metadata such as the pid of the calling process etc then appends the userdata (our buffer) to that struct and
+Peeking at the first one shows that this function takes the user supplied buffer and creates a NODE of some structure type consisting of metadata such as the pid of the calling process.

-adds that as a node to the linked list the linked list being the global driver state
+Then appends the userdata (our buffer) to that struct and adds that as a node to the linked list the linked list being the global driver state

 <img width="1363" height="803" alt="image" src="https://github.com/user-attachments/assets/98d1a25e-7540-4de0-a6d7-05a8fce33d7a" />

 <img width="744" height="503" alt="image" src="https://github.com/user-attachments/assets/22a5ac44-5deb-4373-b937-e09d32f6d9c2" />